 The appropriate treatment will depend on the severity of the fracture, which is why it's important to have your cat seen by a veterinary professional.
 Untended, fractures can cause other issues like abscesses or infection.

 Tooth resorption in cats is the slow deterioration of a tooth or multiple teeth in your cat's mouth.
 This is a relatively common condition in cats, potentially affecting up to three-quarters of middle-aged and older cats.

-When a cat suffers from tooth resorption, their body begins to break down their tooth's hard outer layer, loosening it and causing pain.
+When a cat suffers from tooth resorption, its body begins to break down its tooth's hard outer layer, loosening it and causing pain.
 This destruction occurs below your cat's gumline so it can be quite challenging to detect without a dental X-ray.
-However, if your cat suddenly develops a preference for soft foods or swallows their food without chewing, they may be suffering from this condition.
+However, if your cat suddenly develops a preference for soft foods or swallows its food without chewing, it may be suffering from this condition.